 At Fortify, we are passionate about helping our customers achieve more, which means we really listen and learn from them.
 We bring solutions that don’t just meet the needs of customers and their businesses, we seek to exceed them.
 Then we innovate further to give them even more.

 Making a Difference

 Our team has access to the latest technology and tools, the power to build and the drive to change the world.
 We can make a difference.
 Together, we can help people around the globe use technology to achieve amazing things.

 We value differences.
 Fortify is a place where our staff can be who they are.
 We value diverse perspectives and as a result, we have better ideas, better support and happier customers.
 We are a family of individuals in a global company, united by a the same mission.
 We work together, building on each other’s ideas and collaborating across boundaries to bring the best of Fortify to customers and the world.

-Fortify employs highly-certified and experienced cybersecurity and IT professionals with deep expertise in a broad range of domains.
+The Fortify team is made up of highly-certified and experienced cybersecurity and IT professionals with deep expertise in a broad range of domains.
 Our engineers maintain advanced knowledge through continuous deployment, education and credentialing.
 Below is a list of some of our teams certifications:

 - ISC² Certified Information Systems Security Professional (CISSP)

 - GIAC Penetration Tester (GPEN)

 - GIAC Certified Incident Handler (GCIH)